Yurand2000/EVA-rt-Engine/README.md

 EVA implements a variety of *state-of-the-art* tests to assert wheter a given taskset is schedulable on a given platform.
 Additionally, it also implements designers that search for the minimum required resources to schedule the given task on the given platform and scheduling approach.

-EVA is distributed under the GPL3 license, both as a standalone tool and as a Rust library that can be easily integrated in other Rust-based projects.
+EVA is distributed under the **GPL3** license as a Rust library that can be easily integrated in other Rust-based projects.

 ## 🚀 Quick Start